vim-weex/vim-weex/README.md

 - _Why are my end tags colored differently than my start tags?_

-vim-weex is basically the glue that holds JavaScript and XML syntax packages together in blissful harmony.
-This means that any XML syntax defaults carry over to the XML portions of vim, and it's common for many colorschemes to highlight start and end tags differently due to the system XML syntax defaults.
+vim-weex is basically the glue that holds JavaScript and HTML syntax packages together in blissful harmony.
+This means that any HTML syntax defaults carry over to the HTML portions of vim, and it's common for many colorschemes to highlight start and end tags differently due to the system HTML syntax defaults.

 - _Syntax highlighting seems to work, but breaks highlighting and indenting further down in the file.
 What's wrong?_